ATpoint/CreateGeneSignatures/README.md

 ![CI](https://github.com/ATpoint/CreateGeneSignatures/actions/workflows/ci.yml/badge.svg)

-This package implements a simple yet effective rank-based strategy to produce celltype-specific gene signatures based on RNA-seq differential expression results.
+This package implements a simple filtering strategy to obtain celltype-specific gene signatures from RNA-seq (both bulk or single-cell) differential expression results.

 ## Example workflow:
 For this example we assume that the package is installed as described below.